 default playlist (filename and playlist name) is created by default.
 It’s merely a list of filepaths referencing song locations, one filepath per line.
 The filename can contain spaces and so can the filepaths, with no quoting or escape sequences required.
 New playlists can be added by adding files to the directory.
 An example playlist:

 /Volumes/share/music/Ben Caplan/Birds With Broken Wings/12 Ben Caplan - Canary.mp3 /Volumes/share/music/Bloc Party/Silent Alarm/07 This Modern Love.mp3 /Volumes/share/music/Family Atlantica/Cosmic Unity/06 La Humanidad.mp3

 In cmus, it appears it is possible to add songs to the current playlist (

 y), marked by an asterisk in the playlist view (view

-3), but I couldn’t find information on how to create a new playlist.
-I find it much easier to create the playlists outside of cmus using a file manager, then load them automatically when cmus starts.
+:pl-create <playlist_name>.
+It’s also possible to create the playlists outside of cmus using a file manager, then load them automatically when cmus starts.